pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 # The directory of local KV sorting.
 sorted-kv-dir = "./some-dir"

+# Limits the bandwidth in which TiDB Lightning writes data into each TiKV
+# node in physical import mode.
+0 by default, which means no limit.
+# store-write-bwlimit = "128MiB"

 [tidb]
 # The information of the target cluster.
 The address of any tidb-server from the cluster.
 host = "172.16.31.1"